jundalisay/superb/content/en/superphysics/solutions/isaiah.md

 ---
+title: "What is ISAIAH?"
-title: "ISAIAH: Impartial Spectator Automated Intelligence Aggregation Host"
+heading: "Impartial Spectator Automated Intelligence Aggregation Host"
-heading: "The machine learning system of Superphysics"
+#"The machine learning system of Superphysics"
 date: 2015-09-09
 image: /photos/objects/rubik.jpg
-description: "The money and moneyless transactions are visualized by artificial intelligence (AI) in order to guide policymakers and the public on the real-price trends.
-AI also administers the Clearing Funds which are the proposed investment system that complements bonds."
+description: "The money and moneyless transactions are visualized by artificial intelligence (AI) in order to guide policymakers and the public on the real-price trends."
+# AI also administers the Clearing Funds which are the proposed investment system that complements bonds.
 linkb: "/superphysics/ai-is-autonomous"
 linkbtext: "ai-is-autonomous"
 linkf: /social/supersociology